A New Algebraic Approach for String Reconstruction from Substring Compositions: Reconstruction Algorithm

-by proof of corollary~\ref{cor: S(n)IsReconstructable}, each time the string s \textit{pauses} at some step $j$, we have $j \in I$.
-Furthermore, for every $j \in I$, the string is a \textit{type-1 string}.
-Therefore the number of branches in case of backtracking in our algorithm is less than or equal to the number of branches of the backtracking algorithm in \cite{acharya2015string}.
-Thus our algorithm is able to find $s$ before depth $l_s + 1$ and therefore the time complexity of our algorithm is $O(2^{l_s}n^2)$ compared to the algorithm in \cite{acharya2015string} whose time complexity is $O(2^{l_s}n^{2}\log{n})$. \end{remark}
+by proof of corollary~\ref{cor: S(n)IsReconstructable}, each time the string s \textit{pauses} at some step $j$, we have $i \in I$ with $i<j$.
+Therefore the number of branches in case of backtracking in our algorithm is less than or equal to $l_s$ which is the number of branches of the backtracking algorithm in \cite{acharya2015string}.
+Thus our algorithm is able to find $s$ before depth $l_s + 1$ and therefore for practical values of $n$, the time complexity of our algorithm is $O(2^{l_s}n^2)$ compared to the algorithm in \cite{acharya2015string} whose time complexity is $O(2^{l_s}n^{2}\log{n})$. \end{remark}